Silene dioica: Distribution and habitat

-Disease
+Ecology

+The flowers are frequently visited by flies such as Rhingia campestris.
+The nectar of the flowers is utilised by bumblebees and butterflies, and several species of moth feed on the foliage.

 The flowers of red-campion along with a number of other Caryophyllaceae members, are very susceptible to a smut (fungus) infection.
 In this case by Microbotryum silenes-dioicae known as anther-smut which appears as a mass of brown spores in the mouth of the flower where the anthers would normally be.

-Uses
+Cultivation

 This plant is used as an ornamental perennial flower for the perennial border.
 One particularly notable variety is a hot pink, double flowered variety with deep green leaves called 'Firefly'.

-The nectar of the flowers is utilised by bumblebees and butterflies, and several species of moth feed on the foliage.
+Medicinal and culinary uses

+The young leaves and flowers of red campion are edible, although cooking or blanching is recommended to remove the bitter aftertaste.

+Nicholas Culpeper recommended red campion for the treatment of warts, corns, kidney disease, internal bleeding, insect stings, and adder bites.

+In culture

+On the Isle of Man, it is known as "blaa ny ferrishyn" or "fairy flower", and there is a local taboo against picking it.

+In the Catholic church, red campion flowers are associated with the Jesuit martyr Edmund Campion.